CLOSE Close

 Please review the Generation Interconnection Overview flow chart for additional information.
 If you have any questions, please contact us at interconnection@snopud.com.

-Interconnected generators ranging from 100 kilowatts to 2 megawatts intended to operate commercially may be eligible to participate in the PUD’s Small Renewables Program.
+Interconnected generators >200 kilowatts to 2 megawatts intended to operate commercially may be eligible to participate in the PUD’s Small Renewables Program.
 View sample small renewables power purchase agreement.

 In addition to the PUD’s generator interconnection process for parallel generators, the Bonneville Power Administration (BPA) may also require the customer to follow the BPA Small Generator Interconnection Procedures (SGIP).